 Giving your dog some Castor Oil in an attempt to relieve their constipation may seem like a good idea, but is it effective and safe?
 This treatment for digestive troubles is one of those old wives tales that continues to linger.

-People swallow it in a desperate attempt to rid themselves of being constipated.
+People swallow it in an attempt to rid themselves of being constipated.
 What is good for people is usually different than what’s good for dogs.
-This is especially true for unfounded and non-scientific approaches to medicine such as Castor.
+This is especially true for non-scientific approaches to medicine such as Castor.

 This oil, at best, is a quick fix.
 It doesn’t do much to help in the long run.
 Your pooch’s bowel issues will likely pass on its own.
 Alternatively, consider safer and more effective alternatives for your dog’s sake.

 Can I Give My Dog Castor Oil?
 Answer: Not Recommended